glmzsemanur/Schedule-O-ME/README.md

-Attention!
-Currently Out of Date
+## Attention!
+Currently OUT OF DATE
 ## Schedule-O-ME
 ### Description
 - Schedule-O-ME is designed for students who are seeking unoccupied classrooms to study in silence.